 The Dordogne, or the Périgord as it was called in the Middle Ages, is also called the land of 1001 castles.
 In this area you will find no less than 1500 castles, manors and fortresses from different eras with the corresponding architectural styles.
 In the Dordogne you can experience the Middle Ages as they were.
 Not only the Middle Ages can be admired, because the valley of the Vézère in the Périgord Noir is a cradle of prehistoric man.
 Nowhere in the world can you find so many prehistoric caves with paintings and engravings.

 The Dordogne has something to offer everyone!
 Glamping in the Dordogne stands for luxury camping in a region with beautiful scenery, interesting history and a wonderful climate.
 With its historic villages, vineyards, castles, caves and rivers, you can enjoy yourself here for days.
 Furthermore, the Dordogne is famous for its specialties such as walnuts, truffles and foie gras.
 Are you looking for a nice campsite in the Dordogne?
-Our fully equipped Villatents are located on the campsites Lestaubière and Le Pech Charmant.
+Our fully equipped Villatents are located on the campsite Lestaubière.

 The medieval center of Sarlat is also called the undisputed pearl of the Périgord Noir.
 This region escaped the industrial revolution and enjoyed great prosperity and wealth in the early Middle Ages, so no one attempted to modernize.
 As a result, this town has become a huge tourist attraction.